powerman/narada4d/README.md

 - To get version: `SELECT val FROM Narada4D WHERE var='version'`.
 - To change version: `UPDATE Narada4D SET val=?
 WHERE var='version'`.

+## goose-mysql://user[:pass]@host[:port]/database

+The `goose` tool is not aware about Narada4D and it'll manage DB schema version on it's own.
+Because of this `SchemaVer.Set` is not supported with `goose`.

+- Version is stored in table named `goose_db_version`.
+- This table is managed by [goose](https://github.com/pressly/goose) tool.
+- Second table named `Narada4D` is used for locking and is never deleted.
+- To initialize: call any goose command/API plus `CREATE TABLE Narada4D (var VARCHAR(191) PRIMARY KEY, val VARCHAR(255) NOT NULL) SELECT "version_from" as var, "goose" as val`.
+- To check is it initialized: `SELECT COUNT(*) FROM Narada4D`.
+- To set shared lock: `LOCK TABLE Narada4D READ`.
+    - This won't prevent *anyone* not aware about Narada4D (including `goose` tool) from making changes.
+- To set exclusive lock: `LOCK TABLE Narada4D WRITE`.
+    - This won't prevent *anyone* not aware about Narada4D (including `goose` tool) from making changes, but only one of Narada4D-aware apps will be running after acquiring this lock.
+- To unlock: `UNLOCK TABLES`.
+- To get version: call goose API.
+- To change version: call goose command to apply some up/down migration.
+- **TODO:** It is unclear how to manage "dirty" in case goose fail some migration which was executed not within transaction (goose doesn't provide any way to detect this case and continue to report previous schema version after failed migration, which is incorrect).
+    - It's recommended to keep [statements that cause an implicit commit](https://dev.mysql.com/doc/refman/5.7/en/implicit-commit.html)
+      (like CREATE/ALTER/DROP/TRUNCATE TABLE) in their own migrations, with **one statement per migration**.

-## goose-postgres://user:pass@host[:port]/database?sslmode=disable&…
+## goose-postgres://user[:pass]@host[:port]/database?sslmode=disable&…

-This case is a bit different from above, because `goose` tool is not aware about Narada4D and it'll manage DB schema version on it's own.
+The `goose` tool is not aware about Narada4D and it'll manage DB schema version on it's own.
 Because of this `SchemaVer.Set` is not supported with `goose`.

 - Version is stored in table named `goose_db_version`.
 - This table is managed by [goose](https://github.com/pressly/goose) tool.